Marcos Zambrano

-Marcos Zambrano-Delgado (born 20 January 2005) is an Ecuadorean-American professional footballer who plays as an attacker for Benfica and the United States men's national under-19 soccer team.
+Marcos Alberto Zambrano Delgado (born January 20, 2005) is a professional soccer player who plays as a forward for Real Salt Lake.
+Born in Ecuador, he represents the United States at youth level.

 Early life

 Zambrano was born in Guayaquil, Ecuador.
 He joined the Philadelphia Union's academy with his brother Mateo at the start of 2021 having been waiting since Autumn 2020 for clearance from the US Federation.
 The brothers possessed US passports through their father who was born in New York.

 Career

 Zambrano played as the Philadelphia Union U-17s won the MLS Next Cup in 2021–2022.
 In August 2022 Zambrano scored for the Eastern Conference in the inaugural MLS Next All-Star Game.
-In January 2023 he was announced as signing with Portuguese side S.L.
+In January 2023 he joined Portuguese side S.L.
 Benfica.

-A winger who play as a striker, Zambrano is expected to go straight into the squad of S.L.
-Benfica B.
+On January 21, 2024, Zambrano left Benfica and signed a contract until 2027 with Vitória de Guimarães, initially joining the club's B team, competing in the Campeonato de Portugal.